-A teacher on continuing appointment who has one or more years of continuous employment and who is laid off, save and except a teacher who is terminated or dismissed pursuant to Sections 15, 16 or 110 of the School Act or pursuant to Article C.24 (Discipline and Dismissal) of this Agreement, may elect to receive severance pay at any time before the teacher's right to recall pursuant to Article C.21.5.d (Teachers' Right of Recall) is lost.

-- Severance pay shall be calculated on a prorated basis at the rate of five (5) percent of one (1) year's salary for each year service with the Board to a maximum of two (2) years' salary.
+- A teacher on continuing appointment who has one or more years of continuous employment and who is laid off, save and except a teacher who is terminated or dismissed pursuant to Sections 15, 16 or 110 of the School Act or pursuant to Article C.24 (Discipline and Dismissal), may elect to receive severance pay at any time before the teacher's right to Recall pursuant to Article C.21.5.g is lost. - b.
+Severance pay shall be calculated on a prorated basis at the rate of five (5) percent of one (1) year's salary for each year service with the District to a maximum of two (2) years' salary.
 Salary on which severance pay is calculated shall be based on the teacher's salary at the time of their layoff. - c.
-A teacher who receives severance pay pursuant to this Article and who, notwithstanding Article C.21.5, is subsequently rehired by the Board, shall retain any payment made under the terms of this Article, and in such case, for purposes only of Article C.21.10.b, the calculation of years of service shall commence with the date of the rehiring.
+A teacher who receives severance pay and who, notwithstanding Article C.21.5, is subsequently rehired by the District, shall retain any payment made under the terms of this Article.
+In such a case, for purposes only of Article C.21.10.b, the calculation of years of service shall commence with the date of the rehiring. - d.
+Severance pay shall be calculated at the rate of five (5) percent of aggregate contract hours for each year of service, at the teacher's current salary at the time of notice, in the Adult Education Program to a maximum of two thousand (2000) contract hours.